 Make sure you are connecting to the correct integration(s) when setting up your store.

-All six regions are available and can be found under the Shopping Carts tab: Amazon North America, Amazon Europe, Amazon Australia, Amazon Japan, Amazon China and Amazon India.
+All of the available regions can be found under the Shopping Carts tab: Amazon North America, Amazon Europe, Amazon Australia, and Amazon Japan.

 Complete the connection between Order Desk and your Amazon Marketplace account(s) by following the prompts in the integration.

 Step 1: Log In to Amazon

 Select the primary country for the region you are enabling from the dropdown.
 Click Log In to Seller Account.

 This opens Amazon in a new tab.
 Keep Order Desk open in your current tab so you can copy some information back over from Amazon as you go through the next steps.